This post may contain affiliate links. Please read our disclosure policy.

-These Baked Coconut Shrimps are so crispy on the outside, tender and juicy on the inside, and easy to make.
-Served with a delicious sweet and spicy dipping sauce.
-Full of coconut flavor and the perfect appetizer to serve your friends and family or a crowd.
+These Baked Coconut Shrimp are so crispy on the outside, tender and juicy on the inside, and easy to make.
+Perfect as an appetizer, meal, or salad topper.

-This Baked Coconut Shrimp recipe serves up tender and crispy coconut shrimps made using raw shrimps, then coated with a coconut breading mixture, and baked to perfection in the oven.
-These easy and healthy coconut shrimps are the best appetizer to serve a crowd or enjoy together as a family.
+This Baked Coconut Shrimp recipe serves up tender and crispy coconut shrimp made using raw shrimp, then coated with a coconut breading mixture and baked to perfection in the oven.
+I’ve always loved coconut shrimp and hated that they were always fried, so I decided to bake them instead!
+Of course, you can also use the air fryer.

-• A healthier crispy shrimp recipes.
-Ditch all the grease that comes with fried coconut shrimp and make these perfectly juicy baked coconut shrimps.
+• Crispy good.
+Ditch all the grease that comes with fried coconut shrimp and make these perfectly juicy baked coconut shrimp.

-• An addictive dipping sauce.
+• Amazing dipping sauce.
 These crunchy coated shrimps are dipped in a deliciously sweet and spicy dipping sauce, made with sugar-free apricot preserve, chili flakes, apple cider vinegar, and garlic.
+You will love this dipping sauce.

 • Easy to make.
-Just 30 mins from the pantry to table with a tasty dipping sauce that’s simple to whip up!
+Just 30 minutes to make them with a tasty dipping sauce that’s simple to whip up!

 • Whole Wheat Flour: Or you can use Gluten-Free Flour.